Alcohol & Drug Anti-Addiction Medications

 Disulfiram (Antabuse®), a sensitizing or deterrent agent, was approved by the FDA for the treatment of alcoholism in 1951.
-It has been used as an aid in managing chronic alcoholic patients who want to remain in a state of enforced sobriety, so that they can participate in residential, outpatient treatment and 12-step programs effectively.
+It has been used as an aid in managing chronic alcoholic patients who want to remain in a state of enforced sobriety, so that they can participate in residential, outpatient treatment and twelve-step programs effectively.

 Disulfiram produces sensitivity to alcohol that results in a highly unpleasant reaction when the patient taking it drinks even small amounts.
 It does this by interfering in the alcohol enzymatic metabolism (breakdown) pathway resulting in an accumulation of a chemical (acetaldehyde) in the blood.
-This toxic by-product of normal alcohol metabolism produces a complex of highly unpleasant symptoms, including intense nausea and vomiting, sweating, flushed skin, throbbing headache, respiratory difficulties, blurred vision, and confusion.
+This toxic by-product of normal alcohol metabolism produces a complex of highly unpleasant symptoms, including intense nausea and vomiting, sweating, flushed skin, throbbing headache, respiratory difficulties, blurred vision and confusion.

 Antabuse has a valid place as an integral part of certain recovery programs.
-However, because of its toxic reactions, it does have some safety issues, although they are much less concerning than the safety issues related to continued alcohol use.
-Because of these safety issues, it is not usually used as a first line treatment for alcoholism any more.
+However, because of its toxic reactions, it does have some safety issues although they are much less concerning than the safety issues related to continued alcohol use.
+Because of these safety issues, it is not typically used as a first line treatment for alcoholism any more.
 Rather, it is a medication to be used only if all other standard treatments fail, or it can be added to other pharmacological strategies, such as adding it to Vivitrol/Campral or Campral by itself.